“Fear makes companions of us all.”Clara Oswald, Doctor Who

 The Self Preservation 6

-They are acutely aware of chaos and the absurdities of life.
-To manage anxiety, they create or turn to systems that keep all bases covered.
+Self-Preservation Sixes are acutely aware of chaos and the absurdities of life.
+To manage anxiety, they create or turn to systems that help keep all bases covered.
 Without ongoing attention to life’s necessities, they fear things may collapse into entropy.
-They rely on complex means of organizing their attention, like keeping to well-structured schedules.
-This lends itself to a need for routine, predictability, and an over-emphasis on procedures and a lack of ambiguity.
+Often, they rely on complex means of organizing their attention, like keeping to well-structured schedules.
+This can lend itself to a need for routine, predictability, and an over-emphasis on procedures and a lack of ambiguity.

-When they feel unsupported, they look for something reliable on which to model their path through life on, but in doing so, they fail to tap into all their creativity or potential.
-This leads them to keep their world small and anxiety-ridden.
-They become attached to a job, a situation, or a life path that isn’t personally rewarding but provides direction and clarity, and end up sticking with something after it’s no longer to their benefit.
-As they become more imbalanced, they begin to feel keeping things together is left solely up to them.
-They can live life from their minds, trying to regulate and create structure to the flow of life.
-This leads to an attachment to ideas over directly entering into the unpredictability of life.
-They spend a great deal of their energy living in anticipation of imagined disasters that may never arrive.
+When they feel unsupported, Sixes will look for something reliable on which to model their path through life on, but in doing so, they may fail to tap into all their creativity or potential.
+This may lead them to keep their world small and anxiety-ridden.
+They can become attached to a job, a situation, or a life path that isn’t personally rewarding but provides some direction and clarity, and they will end up sticking with something even after it’s no longer to their benefit.
+As they become more imbalanced, they begin to feel that keeping things together is left solely up to them.
+They can live life from their minds, trying to regulate and create structure to the flow of life, which can lead to an attachment to ideas over directly entering into the unpredictability of life.
+They are prone to spending a great deal of their energy living in anticipation of imagined disasters that may never arrive.

 Character Example: In a hole in the ground, there lived a hobbit… the famous opening line to J. R. R. Tolkien’s masterpiece, The Hobbit.
 Bilbo Baggins is a comfortable sort of fellow, cautious and quiet, introverted and reclusive, who does not want a bunch of dirty dwarves eating up all the food in his larder.
 And no, he does not want to go on a dangerous adventure across unknown lands to fight a dragon and reclaim their ancestral home, either.
 Especially since one of the likely outcomes is “incineration.”
 That makes him pass out from the Nope.
 He is, according to Gandalf, too set in his ways, too fond of his comforts, and in need of an adventure.
 Bilbo does set out with them after all, since he realizes he cannot stand to get left behind, but fights his anxieties about the “big world” every step of the way.
 It has its fair share of terrors, from elves to giant spiders, to a creature who wants to “eat him” in a darkened cave where he finds a magical Ring that can make him invisible.
 That’s a fine thing for a small fellow to have, something that helps him escape danger… but also save his friends.
 Though he clings to it as his safety net, Bilbo proves his loyalty to his new friends, his wits, and his sheer courage… and returns home a much bolder hobbit, because he could leave the comforts of Bag End in the first place.